 Head door jambs, in layman’s terms, refer to the planks of wood on the sides of the opening and the top header as well.
 Generally, the jambs on either side of the opening are often referred to as the “side jambs,” and then the one on the top header is fondly called the “head jamb” by experts.

 In order for the side jambs to rest nicely against the top header, install the jambs on the top header before the ones on the side.
-Take the right dimensions of the header and check to be sure it sits perfectly on the straight opening of your garage, which is not supposed to be above nine inches longer than your garage door.
+Take the right dimensions of the header and check to be sure it sits perfectly on the straight opening of your garage, which is not supposed to be above nine inches longer than your door.

 Using your special framing pins, attach the two by 6-inch wood or PVC jamb of the correct height to the header.

-The thickness of the header should cover the distinction between the rough opening and thus the height of the garage door.
+The thickness of the header should cover the distinction between the rough opening and thus the height of the door.

 Measure from the ground to the top of your garage